Copper

 • Analytics dashboards for revenue and team utilization

-Limitations: Designed for agencies and service businesses — not a general-purpose CRM for SaaS or e-commerce.
+Limitations: Designed for agencies and service businesses, not a general-purpose CRM for SaaS or e-commerce.
 Starting at $99/month may exceed solo freelancer budgets.
+No free plan.

 Pipedrive is a sales-first CRM designed around the visual deal pipeline.
-It is the best Copper alternative for teams that want a focused, clean sales tool that works with any email provider — not just Google Workspace.
+It is the closest feature-equivalent to Copper for teams that want a focused, clean sales tool that works with any email provider, not just Google Workspace.

 Key features: